Code-Institute-Submissions/MS1-Portfolio-4/README.md

     -   #### First Time and Returning Visitor

-        1. As a First Time Visitor i would like to understand the main purpose of the site.
+        1. As a First Time Visitor I would like to understand the main purpose of the site.
-        2. I want to understand this is a portfolio of an industrial designer.
+        2. I want to understand this website shows the portfolio of an industrial designer.
     	3. I want to easily navigate through the website and find information about the designer and showcase of his work.
-        4. To be able to view the content on any device or browser.
+        4. I want to be able to view the content on any device or browser.
         5. As a returning visitor, I would like to find a way of contacting him.
 	    6. I would like to follow him on social networks.